 SECOND CHANCE INITIATIVE

-The second chance initiative is a forward-thinking rehabilitation program for convicted felons.
-The second chance initiative offers from training, jobs and other help.
+The second chance initiative is a forward-thinking rehabilitation program for women who are nonviolent offenders age 18 to 24.
+The second chance initiative offers workforce development, partners with other like-minded organizations to provide human services.
 Our program is specifically for convicted felons and ex-offenders who need a second chance.
-With training in construction, painting, and finish work, There will be an infusion of skills that allow for a chance at earning a decent living and gaining the knowledge of a new skill.
+With training in construction, painting, finish work and interior design.
+There will be an infusion of skills that allow for a chance at earning a decent living and gaining the knowledge of a new skill.

 The Nationwide initiative’s focus will be on derelict and abandoned areas starting with West Baltimore City; then partner with other City Municipalities.
 The Second Chance Initiative will bring hope and job training to low-income, impoverished areas; infusing the community with a safer and more beautiful neighborhood.

-We partner with organizations to provide the opportunity of home ownership with our “why pay rent when you can own program”.
+We partner with organizations to provide trauma-informed education.
+We provide the opportunity of homeownership with our “why pay rent when you can own program”.
 The goal of this initiative is to provide low to middle-class families with home-ownership while training money management and foreclosure prevention

 WHY WE DO IT